-- (a) Collateral Proceedings and Refiled Cases.
-Whenever a civil matter, commenced in or removed to the Court, involves subject matter that comprises all or a material part of the subject matter or operative facts of another action, whether civil or criminal, then or previously pending in any court or administrative agency, counsel must file a list and description of all such actions then known to counsel and a brief summary of the relationship between the cases.
+Collateral Proceedings and Refiled Cases.
+Whenever a civil matter, commenced in or removed to the Court, involves subject matter that either comprises all or a material part of the subject matter or operative facts of another action, whether civil or criminal, then or previously pending before in any this or another court or an administrative agency, or previously dismissed or decided by this court, counsel must file shall append on a separate sheet of paper, to the front of the complaint, a list and description of all such actions then known to counsel and a brief summary of the relationship between the cases.
 Counsel shall file the list and description as a separate document at the time of filing the complaint.
-If information concerning any such action or proceeding is obtained after the filing of the original pleading in the latter case, counsel must notify the Court and opposing counsel in writing of the relationship between the cases. - (b) Assignment of Collateral Proceedings and Refiled Cases.
-To promote judicial economy, conserve judicial resources, and avoid potential forum-shopping and conflicting court rulings, all actions described in LR 3(a) shall be transferred to the section with the lowest docket number, unless the two Judges involved determine that some other procedure is in the interest of justice.
-If the Judges cannot agree upon whether a case should be transferred, the opinion of the transferee Judge shall prevail.
+If information concerning any such action or proceeding is obtained after subsequent to the filing of the original pleading in the latter case, it shall be the duty of counsel must obtaining such information to notify the Court and opposing counsel in writing of the information so received in the same manner relationship between the cases.

+(b) Assignment of Collateral Proceedings and Refiled Cases.
+In order to To promote judicial economy, and conserve judicial resources, and to avoid the potential for forum-shopping and conflicting court rulings, all actions described in LR3.1 LR 3(a) shall be transferred to the section with to which the matter having the lowest docket number has been allotted, unless the two Judges involved determine that some other procedure is in the interest of justice.
+If the transferee or transferor Judges cannot agree upon whether a case should be transferred, the opinion of the transferee Judge shall prevails.